hashicorp-education/learn-vault-openldap-ssh/README.md

 ### Secure Shell Daemon (sshd) container

-The sshd container you use in this demonstration configures PAM for OpenLDAP based logins.
+The sshd container you use in this demonstration configures PAM for LDAP based logins.
 You must build the container image from the included `Dockerfile.centos7` file before running it.

 1. Use `docker build` with the flags shown to build the container.